unm-historiography/2016-fall/new-historiography/outlines/jamie-access-update.md

 #**Access to history in the Renaissance**

 During the Renaissance, thinkers begin to challenge the narrative of history and openly criticize the works of their predecessors.
-This leads to a surge in nationalism in history and historiography, leaving historians free to postulate on how the events of the past have shaped the present and how they will shape the future.
+This leads to a surge in nationalism in history and historiography, giving historians freedom to postulate on how the events of the past have shaped the present, and how they will shape the future.
   * Criticism
    * Petrarch
    * Machiavelli